DON’T MISS

 If you just want to relax for a moment, the park also offers a garden area, where you can sunbathe, and a terrace, along with a water attraction park with dozens of water slides.
 Don’t forget to bring your sun cream and swimsuit if this sounds like your kind of thing!

-Sadly, the Dolfinarium is temporarily closed in winter, but is open daily from 10am-5pm from April 1 through to October 29.
+Sadly, the Dolfinarium is temporarily closed in winter, but is open daily from 10am-5pm from March 29 through to November 3.
+The centre also has a special opening for the Christmas season called Winter Dolfinarium from December 21 to January 5.

 Diergaarde Blijdorp